StefanScherer/windows-docker-workshop/README.md

 * Learn about the base OS images
 * Secure remote Docker access via TLS
 * Networking, Logging
+* Persisting data using volumes
 * Dockerfile best practices
-* Dockerizing a Windows application into containers
+* Dockerizing a Windows application
-* Persisting data using volumes

 ### What you will need